-You can reduce your risk and delay getting certain types of arthritis: Eat healthy, lose weight, and exercise.
-Learn more about how to prevent arthritis helps you fend off the effects of aging.
+You can reduce your risk and delay some arthritis: Eat healthy, lose weight, and exercise.
+Knowing how to prevent arthritis helps you fend off the effects of aging.

 How to prevent arthritis

 Despite heredity, gender, and family history, it’s quite possible to reduce and slow down our risk of getting arthritis.
 Your first line of action is to look at your diet.
 Are you eating lots of fresh fruits and vegetables?
 Fresh fruits are loaded with antioxidants, which fight inflammation.
 Vegetables like Brussels sprouts, broccoli, and cabbage contain a compound called sulforaphane; it may help slow cartilage damage in joints.
 You can cook these vegetables or eat them raw in salads.

 Other ways to prevent arthritis